tobiscr/application-connector-manager/docs/user/technical-reference/07-10-application-gateway-details.md

 ## Response rewriting

-Application Gateway performs response rewriting in situations when during a call to the external system, the target responds with a redirect (`3xx` status code) that points to the URL with the same host and a different path.
+Application Gateway performs response rewriting in situations when, during a call to the external system, the target responds with a redirect (`3xx` status code) that points to the URL with the same host and a different path.
 In such a case, the `Location` header is modified so that the original target path is replaced with the Application Gateway URL and port.
 The sub-path pointing to the called service remains attached at the end.
 The modified `Location` header has the following format: `{APP_GATEWAY_URL}:{APP_GATEWAY_PORT}/{APP_NAME}/{SERVICE_NAME}/{SUB-PATH}`.